 The Current Reality of a Part Selection Process

 Part selections aren’t easy, and there’s a number of concerns to keep in mind depending on your priorities.
-As a Schematic , your early-design focus is on selecting components that meet specific engineering requirements.
+As a Schematic, your early-design focus is on selecting components that meet specific engineering requirements.
 Rarely do you think about where your components will be supplied from, and as far as you’re concerned, any 1uH inductor will get the job done.
-But here’s the problems that arise with this approach:
+But here are the problems that arise with this approach:

 - The waiting game.
 The longer you wait to fill in your part information, the more of a potential backlog you create for your procurement team.

 - Incomplete layouts.
 Without complete component data, your Layout is sitting idle, unsure of what materials to select or what footprint sizes to use in his board layout.

 - Last-minute decisions.
 The next thing you know you’re at the end of your deadline forced to make a series of last-minute and ill-considered part selections that can delay your production cycles and delay getting your product to market on time.